 Official transcripts and TOEFL/IELTS scores should be submitted by mail.
 To submit other application documents by email, send an email to LL.M.

 Applicants whose native language is not English must take the Test of English as Foreign Language (TOEFL) or the International English Language Testing System (IELTS) exam.
-A TOEFL score of at least 600 on the paper test, 250 on the computer test, or 100 on the Internet-based test is ordinarily required.
+A TOEFL score of at least 600 on the paper test or 100 on the Internet-based test is ordinarily required.
 If an applicant takes the IELTS, a score of 7.0 is ordinarily required.
 Official TOEFL or IELTS scores should be submitted directly to Oregon Law.
 Test results cannot be older than 2 years (24 months) from the testing date.